 Los Angeles is the third largest tech ecosystem in the United States, and the fastest growing; but current and future workforce projections indicate a strong need to bridge a glaring skills gap.
 A 2014 report from the Public Policy Institute of California predicts that by 2025, California will have an estimated 2.5 million unfilled jobs that will require at least some postsecondary education, with Information Technology slated to be the fastest growing sector.
 At the same time, the under- or unemployment rate is almost 15 percent for young college graduates and 42 percent for people with high school diplomas.
 We can address these challenges with thoughtful planning and strategic collaboration.
 Together, industry leaders and educational institutions can equip young people with the necessary skills to pursue a successful career in our local tech industry.

 In June of 2017, Bixel Exchange brought together technology, education and workforce development leaders to launch the L.A.
 Tech Talent Pipeline, a new partnership with the Office of Mayor Eric Garcetti.
 The initiative is a component of the HIRE LA’s Youth program, and brings together public and private sector partners to expand training and job opportunities for the next generation of talent.
 As part of the launch, three exciting initiatives were announced:

 - The Mayor’s Special Committee on Tech Talent and Training brings together L.A.’s tech leadership to focus on developing a diverse and local talent pipeline.
 Read the full press release.

 - The L.A.
-Tech Talent Challenge will place 100 talented, low-income Angelenos into paid internships at L.A. tech companies this year.
+Tech Talent Challenge placed 100 talented, low-income Angelenos into paid internships at L.A. tech companies in the last year.